slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Your friends are the ones that go to your funeral AND in a day of rain.'*

-HOWEVER... choose who surrond you: you are the average of these people<br>
+HOWEVER... choose who surrond you: you are the average of these people
 You will waste your life trying to make those around into who you want them to be.

 > *'If you're the smartest in the room, you're in the wrong room.'*